mui/mui-x/docs/data/advanced-components/overview.md

 The MUI X Premium Plan contains the most advanced features such as row grouping, Excel export, aggregation, as well as everything that's included in the Pro Plan.

 The features exclusive to the Premium Plan are marked with the <span class="plan-premium"></span> icon across our documentation.
+This plan contains the most advanced features, ones that we haven't seen any open-source libraries able to deliver well.

 The Premium Plan is not available yet (🚧) but will soon be available under a commercial license—visit the [Pricing](https://mui.com/pricing/) page for details.